refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 };
 ```

-**refine** will consume this method using the `useUpdatePassword` hook which is used to update the user's password.
+**Refine** will consume this method using the `useUpdatePassword` hook which is used to update the user's password.

 For example, if you want to update the user's password, you can use the `useUpdatePassword` hook like this: